litalrab/Pocker/README.md

 dotnet run

 Usage

 Explore the API using tools like Postman or curl.
-Refer to the API documentation for details on available endpoints and request/response formats.
+Refer to the API documentation for details on available endpoints and request/response formats.Go to authorization tab choose barrier enter "123"